metalsoft-io/metalcloud-sdk-go/docs/RedundancyConfig.md

 `func (o *RedundancyConfig) UnsetImplementation()`

 UnsetImplementation ensures that no value is present for Implementation, not even an explicit nil
+### GetRedundancyGroupIndex

+`func (o *RedundancyConfig) GetRedundancyGroupIndex() int32`

+GetRedundancyGroupIndex returns the RedundancyGroupIndex field if non-nil, zero value otherwise.

+### GetRedundancyGroupIndexOk

+`func (o *RedundancyConfig) GetRedundancyGroupIndexOk() (*int32, bool)`

+GetRedundancyGroupIndexOk returns a tuple with the RedundancyGroupIndex field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRedundancyGroupIndex

+`func (o *RedundancyConfig) SetRedundancyGroupIndex(v int32)`

+SetRedundancyGroupIndex sets RedundancyGroupIndex field to given value.

+### HasRedundancyGroupIndex

+`func (o *RedundancyConfig) HasRedundancyGroupIndex() bool`

+HasRedundancyGroupIndex returns a boolean if a field has been set.

+### SetRedundancyGroupIndexNil

+`func (o *RedundancyConfig) SetRedundancyGroupIndexNil(b bool)`

+ SetRedundancyGroupIndexNil sets the value for RedundancyGroupIndex to be an explicit nil

+### UnsetRedundancyGroupIndex
+`func (o *RedundancyConfig) UnsetRedundancyGroupIndex()`

+UnsetRedundancyGroupIndex ensures that no value is present for RedundancyGroupIndex, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)